November 1966 Burundian coup d'état

 On 28 November 1966, Michel Micombero, Burundi's 26-year-old Prime Minister, ousted the 19-year-old king (mwami) of Burundi, Ntare V, in a coup d'état.
 Ntare was out of the country at the time and the coup leaders quickly succeeded in taking control.
-Micombero declared an end to the monarchy and the Kingdom of Burundi became a republic with Micombero as its first President.
+Micombero declared an end to the monarchy and the Kingdom of Burundi became a republic, with Micombero as its first President.

 Background

 The November coup of 1966 was the last of three coups to take place in Burundi during 1965 and 1966.
 The previous coups (in October 1965 and July 1966) followed the assassination of the country's Prime Minister, Pierre Ngendandumwe on 15 January 1965, and the country's first parliamentary election in May 1965.
 The assassinations, attempted coups, contentious elections and ethnic cleansing campaigns combined to make the period immediately following independence a tumultuous one for Burundian society.

 On 8 July 1966 Crown Prince Charles Ndizeye announced that he was assuming the role of head of state of Burundi.
 He suspended the constitution, dismissed Prime Minister Léopold Biha, and asked Captain Michel Micombero to form a new government.
 On 12 July Micombero's government was installed with himself as prime minister.
 On 1 September, Ndizeye had himself crowned as Mwami Ntare V. Tension developed between Ntare, who wanted to actively rule as a monarch, and Micombero's government, which had aligned itself to reform and saw little need for an involved king.
+In September Ntare attempted to dismiss the foreign minister, but Micombero countermanded the order and reassigned the minister to a different portfolio.
+After Ntare appointed secretaries for defense, gendarmerie, and justice, Micombero had the men arrested and purged the army of the monarch's supporters.